SomeoneInParticular/CART/CART/CARTLib/utils/README.md

 #### Markups I/O

+Supports markups stored in both the `.mrk.json` and `.nii` formats.
+While both formats can be loaded with `load_markups`, markups have two save functions: `save_markups_to_json` (which saves the markups in Slicer's `.mrk.json` format) and `save_markups_to_nifti` (which saves the markups into `.nii` label file format).

-Supports markups stored in the Slicer `.json` format; load with `load_markups`, save with `save_markups_to_json`.
-What is loaded/saved depends on the type of markup contained within the file; see [the official documentation](https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html) for more details.
+For the `.mrk.json` format, what is loaded/saved depends on the type of markup contained within the file; see [the official documentation](https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html) for more details.

+The `.nii`, being a [NiFTI](https://nifti.nimh.nih.gov/nifti-1/) based format, comes with several limitations:

+  * Can only store positional point lists.
+  * Label information for each point is not conserved in the `.nii` file; instead, it is saved in the `.json` sidecar, which must be parsed alongside the `.nii` file to point labels.
+  * Positions are IJK voxel-bound (that is, all markups must are rounded to the nearest voxel position, and cannot exist outside those positions).
+  * Only one point can exist in the same IJK co-ordinate; placing multiple in the same position will result in them over-writing each other.
+  * Cannot store label ordering information; `.nii` files loaded using `load_markup` will be organized in the order they were found by `numpy` when finding non-zero label values.

+#### Sidecars

+Sidecar files are built to store data that can't be stored in the "main" file, but should be both associated with it and readily available.
+To aid with this, CART provides a suite of JSON sidecar utilities, which can find (`find_json_sidecar_path`), save (`save_json_sidecar`), and load (`load_json_sidecar`) data to a sidecar.

+To use them, provide a path to the file the sidecar should be associated with.
+In the case of saving, you should also provide the information you want stored, formatted into a dictionary compatible with [Python's `json` library](https://docs.python.org/3/library/json.html).

 #### Node Grouping